eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 ### Vercel's response

-_This is a placeholder where I will share any response I receive from Vercel to this post._
+_This is a placeholder where I will share any response I receive from Vercel to this post.
+I have received none.
+If you would like to see these issues clarified, please consider soliciting a response from Vercel by [sharing this post on social media](https://x.com/eduardoboucas/status/1904606543376462052)._

 *Update (March 26th):* Added [a note](#update-1) about Vercel's most recent postmortem and [a section for Vercel's response](/#vercel-s-response).